 World Food Market

-World Food Market is an outdoor market that's home to 18 international vendors and counting, with options from wings to banh mi, momos and vegan gyros.
+World Food Market is an outdoor market that's home to more than a dozen vendors in international foods, with options from wings to banh mi, momos, vegan poutine, funnel cakes and churros.

 Picnic tables provide seating in the middle of the grouping of huts, and the area is tented in the winter.